oracle/graalpython/docs/user/README.md

 ## Installing Python

-Python can be added to GraalVM with the [GraalVM Updater](https://www.graalvm.org/reference-manual/graalvm-updater), gu, tool:
+The Python runtime is not provided by default, and can be added to GraalVM with the [GraalVM Updater](https://www.graalvm.org/reference-manual/graalvm-updater), `gu`, tool:
 ```shell
 gu install python
 ```